drzoidberg/frontend-playground-react/README.md

 # frontend-playground

-frontend-playground is a (...description goes here).
+frontend-playground is a React project that serves as a wrapper around motly unrelated components

 ## 🔎 It explores
-- text animations
 - basic layouts
+- parallax effect

 ## 🧾 It uses
 - CSS modules